Erin Tracy will be leading an Intro to Tai Chi Chu’an Class that includes instruction in Returning Tai Chi form (Pangu Tai Chi).

-For this series, Erin is showing the form and sequence of a powerful Tai Chi Chu’an form that was created by Qi Gong Master Ou, Wen Wei and Tai Chi Master Vincent Chu.
+For this series, Erin is showing the form and sequence of a powerful Tai Chi Chu’an form that was created by Tai Chi Master Vincent Chu working closely with Qi Gong Master Ou, Wen Wei.
 Tai Chi Chu’an originally a martial application of Qi Gong (energy cultivation).
 We aren’t doing anything difficult or using martial applications in this class.
 Tai Chi strengthens and protects the joints – working gently with the ligaments, tendons, and muscles.
 The added benefit of this form is the support for your organs as well.
 We will take it easy in this class; it will not be intense or require a lot of endurance.
-However, it is best to already have a regular movement routine (like walking or gardening) since we will be on our feet for about 60 minutes.
+We will be learning a specific sequence and working on the basics of stance and rooting.
+It is best to already have a regular movement routine (like walking or gardening) since we will be on our feet for about 60 minutes.
 Of course, you may sit as needed.
 The room may be warm.
+Bring water.

 The benefits of Returning Tai Chi Chu’an Form (Pangu Tai Chi): This Tai Chi Chu’an Forms, like other Tai Chi forms, works on the fundamentals for physical fitness and martial abilities such as agility, balance, coordination, and opening the body’s joints by stretching the ligaments, tendons, and muscle groups.
 Here’s an article about benefits to practicing Tai Chi.